Previous year: 2023/24

 Course Overview

 The Advanced Operating Systems course offers a detailed look at the advanced software architectures, features and implementation techniques of state-of-the-art operating systems.
-The course consists of a series of consecutive lectures, but some of the lectures might be substituted by invited talks by experts (depending on their immediate availability) from leading companies that develop operating systems.
+The course consists of a series of consecutive lectures, but some of the lectures might be substituted by invited talks by experts (depending on their immediate availability) from leading companies and research institutions that develop operating systems.

-The course is a follow-up to the Operating Systems course from winter semester.
+The course is a follow-up to the Operating Systems course from the winter semester.
 Therefore this course assumes a reasonable degree of prior understanding of the basics taught in the winter semester course.

 This web site serves as the primary source of information about the course.
 Urgent matters might be also announced via e-mails (sent to the e-mail addresses registered in SIS).
 For technical and organizational inquiries, please create an issue in the GitLab forum.
 It is also possible to subscribe to the notifications of this course repository and follow the questions asked by others.